5 Reasons for Feather Loss in Chickens

 Moulting is the process of shedding and regrowing feathers, which typically occurs in the fall or winter when daylight hours decrease.
 Chickens moult each year as part of their natural growth cycle.

-During ‘The Moult’, chickens may temporarily stop laying eggs or produce fewer eggs than usual, as their bodies divert energy and nutrients towards growing new feathers.
+During ‘The Moult’, usually Autumn, chickens will temporarily stop laying eggs or produce fewer eggs than usual, as their bodies divert energy and nutrients towards growing new feathers.

 Once the moulting process is done, they will resume their normal egg-laying routine.